Hotels in Orlando, Florida

 Are there extended-stay hotels in Orlando, Florida?

-Yes — several extended-stay hotels are available in Orlando, Florida.
-Home2 Suites by Hilton Orlando Downtown (0.69 mi) offers a full kitchen and on-site laundry.
-Residence Inn by Marriott Orlando Downtown (1.17 mi) offers a full kitchen and on-site laundry.
-TownePlace Suites by Marriott Orlando Downtown (1.53 mi) offers a full kitchen and on-site laundry.
+Yes — Home2 Suites by Hilton Orlando Downtown (0.69 mi, from $134/night), Residence Inn by Marriott Orlando Downtown (1.17 mi, from $173/night), and TownePlace Suites by Marriott Orlando Downtown (1.53 mi, from $192/night) are all extended-stay properties in Orlando, Florida, with full kitchens and on-site laundry.

 Which hotels in Orlando, Florida are great for a weekend getaway?